peterbillhu/MM_PersistentHomology/README.md

 # How to use the codes?

 ## To generate 100 iterations
 Please execute the Matlab m file named by ``Test_100_Iterations.m''.
-Because of the copyright issue, we in this code, we only generate the result for the Matlab function ``denoiseImage'' and ours.
+Because of the copyright issue, in this code we only generate the result for the Matlab function ``denoiseImage'' and ours.